r-ramos2/microsoft-active-directory-security-and-management-guide/README.md

 # Microsoft Active Directory Security and Management Guide

 This guide provides a comprehensive framework for installing, configuring, managing, and securing **Microsoft Active Directory (AD)**.
 Active Directory is the centralized repository for managing user accounts, computers, groups, and network resources.
-Emphasizing security best practices, automation using PowerShell, and effective management strategies, this guide is an invaluable resource for system administrators and cybersecurity professionals.
+Emphasizing security best practices, automation using PowerShell, and effective management strategies, this guide is an invaluable resource for cybersecurity professionals.

 ---